-Totnes Community Development Society (TCDS) incorporated as an Industrial and Provident Society for the Benefit of the Community in July 2012 with five Members.
-They are are Ed Vidler, Dave Chapman, Rob Hopkins, Frances Northrop and Anna Lodge.
+There are four Directors of Totnes Community Development Society: Dave Chapman, Rob Hopkins, Frances Northrop and Anna Lodge.
 You can find out more about them here Directors.

 You can download a copy of the Totnes Community Development Society rules here.

-The King Edward VI College Site Foundation (known as the Mansion) in Totnes are seeking expressions of interest from organisations interested in renting the Pulse building.
-This is the annex building on the end of the Mansion site that was formerly used by Totnes Progressive School.read more
+The King Edward VI College Site Foundation (known as the Mansion) in Totnes are seeking expressions of interest from organisations interested in renting office space in the building.read more

 The young co-founders of the Golden Iris Festival, have found their way to the House of Commons, in London, to attend a discussion forum alongside pupils from London as part of a joint inquiry on young people’s mental health by the Education and Health Select Committees.read more